open-forest-observatory/automate-metashape/README.md

 ### Running workflow batches in parallel on a compute cluster

-Running Metashape workflow batches in parallel on a cluster is as simple as submitting multiple jobs to the cluter.
+Running Metashape workflow batches in parallel on a cluster is as simple as submitting multiple jobs to the cluster.
 Submitting a job simply involves instructing the cluster to run the `metashape_workflow.py` script with the specified configuration file.

 #### Example for the `farm` cluster (UC Davis College of Agricultural and Environmental Sciences)